georgie-z/web_voyager_project/README.md

 2. GPT-4V (Multi-Modal Model for Vision and Text)
 - The agent leverages GPT-4V, a vision-enabled AI model that can analyze web page screenshots.
-- This allows the AI to “see” web elements and interact with them intelligently (e.g., clicking buttons, filling forms).
+- This allows the AI to “see” web elements and interact with them intelligently (e.g., clicking buttons, scroll, type, etc).
 - It ensures the AI can navigate dynamic web pages without relying on pre-defined HTML structures.

 3. Playwright (Automated Browser Interaction)